MVP (Minimum Viable Product) is a term that is used to refer to the idea of releasing a simplified version of a great product.

 Then think about how you’ll drive traffic to meet your success criteria and how much financial effort that will require.

 It’s time to launch your minimum viable product and start getting user feedback.
 Yes, you’ll probably be uncomfortable, to say the least, because what you’ve envisioned it’s not what you’re releasing.
-However, by focusing only on the core of your product, you’re giving yourself the luxury of pivot if our assumptions turn out not to be correct.
+However, by focusing only on the core of your product, you’re giving yourself the luxury of pivoting if your assumptions turn out not to be correct.
 And always remember how much you are saving.

 At this stage, you need to track the key metrics to evaluate your results.
 A negative result is also a result.
 An MVP aims to test your product with real users.
 Even if an MVP appeared to be unsuccessful, this is also a good sign.
 Remember, you can always pivot.